Theatrical technician: Classifications

-A single theatrical technician may regularly do one or more of the above jobs during load in, load outs (strike), rehearsal and performance.
+A single theatrical technician may regularly work on one or more of the above fields during load in, load outs (strike), rehearsal and performance.
 Performance technicians are generally divided between those backstage (stagehands, Stage Managers) and those in a control room (lighting and audio technicians).
 During load in and load out additional crew members may be needed due to the amount of work required to be completed in a short time span.
 Larger and more complex shows require larger crews and often personnel with specialized advanced skills to perform these job functions.